Baka's Identity

-Baka's Identity is a 2025 Japanese film directed by Koto Nagata which explores Japanese youth poverty in criminal underworld through the perspectives of a trio of young men who work as internet scammers.'
-It is based on a 2019 novel, Orokamono no Mibun, by Jun Nishio.
-The film was produced by Akira Morii.
+Baka's Identity is a 2025 Japanese crime film directed by Koto Nagata and written by Kosuke Mukai, based on Jun Nishio's 2019 novel Orokamono no Mibun.
+The plot explores Japanese youth poverty in criminal underworld through the perspectives of a trio of young men who work as internet scammers.'

-The movie had its world premiere at the 2025 Busan International Film Festival in competition and is scheduled to be released in Japan on October 24, 2025.
+The film premiered at the 2025 Busan International Film Festival in competition and was theatrically released in Japan on October 24, 2025.

 Premise

 The movie stars Takumi Kitamura, Go Ayano, and Yuta Hayashi as three young men who make a living by pretending to be young women and tricking men out of their identity papers that they can resell to others trying to establish a new life.

 Mamoru (Yuta Hayashi) and Takuya (Kitamura) as a pair chat up young men online, while sending in their female associate (Mizuka Yamashita) to convince men to sell their identities to “her”.
 The three work under their boss Sato (Goichi Mine).'
 The film tracks the descent of the three protagonists as they fool others and are scammed themselves.

-“Baka” is the Japanese word for idiot or fool, fearing to the victims of the trio's Internet scams.
+“Baka” is the Japanese word for idiot or fool, referring to the victims of the trio's Internet scams.